Accessing Services#

 # Open http://localhost:4466

-Paste the token into the login screen.
+Paste the token into the login page to access the cluster dashboard.

 Open WebUI (LLM Chat)#